This post provides the 25 best things to do in Copenhagen throughout the year, including ideas that are free, family-friendly, and fun after dark.

 9. Visit a Museum

-There are a variety of great museums in Copenhagen, including locations focused on science, history, art, and even culture.
+There are a variety of great museums in Copenhagen, including locations focused on science, history, works of art, culture, and more.

 - Guinness World Record Museum

-Each of these museums is included at no extra cost with at least one Copenhagen tourist pass, so you don’t even have to pay full price for tickets!
+Some of these museums are included at no extra cost with at least one Copenhagen tourist pass, so you don’t even have to pay full price for tickets!